Graduate Catalog

 Accreditation

-The M.A.T. degree in middle and high school education includes coursework in education foundations, adolescent development and learning, culturally responsible teaching, content-specific methods, as well as practicum and supervised teaching experiences.
-Teacher candidates must also participate in the interdisciplinary graduate Core program.
+The MAT degree in secondary education includes coursework in educational foundations, adolescent development and learning, culturally responsive teaching, content-specific methods, as well as practicum and supervised teaching experiences.
 The supervised field experience focuses on developing disciplinary knowledge for the purposes of teaching, with an emphasis on research in theory and best practices, including but not limited to creating democratic learning communities, designing educational opportunities that cultivate connections between learners and their communities, and incorporating a range of teaching and technological resources.

-The program begins with Orientation in mid-June.
-Candidates then complete a three-day intensive professional writing course, followed by courses in education and one or two content area electives.
-After a short break, candidates are expected to begin work with their mentors the week before the opening of school in the fall (typically the week before Labor Day).
-During the fall semester, candidates continue to examine subject matter specific to their content area coupled with educational theory and research.
-In addition, they reflect on their developing professional identity, spending time in the high school or middle school classroom observing and tutoring students, assisting the mentor teacher, and planning and teaching some lessons.
+The program begins with an orientation in mid-June.
+Candidates then complete a three-day intensive professional writing course, followed by courses in education and content area electives.
+After a short break, candidates are expected to begin work with their mentor teachers the week before the opening of school in the fall (typically the week before Labor Day).
+During the fall semester, candidates continue to examine subject matter specific to their content area(s) coupled with educational theory and research.
+In addition, they reflect on their developing professional identity, spending time in a high school or middle school classroom observing and tutoring students, assisting the mentor teacher, and planning and teaching some lessons.
 Candidates take on the teaching of one class period in December.
 In the spring semester, candidates continue to teach the one class they took on in December and begin new coursework on campus, with an emphasis on curriculum, inquiry, and classroom management as well as a seminar to support their teaching and job search.
 After spring break, candidates take on "full-time" teaching, which continues until the end of the public school year.
 The second summer includes additional coursework in education and disciplinary knowledge.
-Candidates may be eligible for licensure at the end of 12 months, leaving the second summer session for completion of master's degree requirements.
+Candidates may be eligible for licensure at the end of 13 months, leaving the second summer session for completion of master's degree requirements.

-M.A.T.
-Degree Requirements
+MAT Degree Requirements

 Course Requirements